GoncaloDinisSilva/crypto-tracker/README.md

 # Crypto Price Tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using Typescript.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Software & Programming languages

+* Visual Code
+* React
+* Express.js
+* Node.js
+* TypeScript
+* HTML
+* CSS

+## Other used resources

+* CoinGecko API
+* Ant Design

+## Complete functionalities

+* Displaying a list or table of at least 5 popular cryptocurrencies with the following information:
+*  Name
+*  Symbol
+*  Current price
+* Update the prices at regular intervals (60s) without a full page refresh

-## Available Scripts
+## Future functionalities

+* Track/Untrack specific cryptocurrencies
+* Search bar
+* Price History chart
+* Localstorage to persist user's tracked cryptocurrencies

+## How to run the project

-In the project directory, you can run:
+In the project's directory, you need to install all dependencies by running the following command:

+### `npm install`

+After everything is installed, you can start the project by running:

-### `npm start`
+### `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.